All you need to know about Beijing 2022

 "We are confident we are taking a more competitive team across more disciplines than ever before.
 That's a great place to be in," chef de mission Georgina Harland told BBC Sport.

-"What's great is we are confident there will be interest across those full 16 days of competition, so something for everybody back home to get behind.
+"What's great is we are confident there will be interest across those full 16 days of competition, so something for everybody back home to get behind."

 What about the rest of the world?